khlifi411/kyma-listener/README.md

 # Kyma Listener

-Listener component that listens to events sent by the Kyma [watcher](https://github.com/kyma-project/kyma-watcher) component
+Listener component that listens to events sent by the Kyma [watcher](https://github.com/kyma-project/kyma-watcher) component.

 ## Overview

-The listener module is typically used with operators built using kube-builder but its use is not resticted to that case only.
+The listener module is typically used with operators built using kube-builder but its use is not resticted only to that.
 ### Use

-1. For operators built using the kube-builder framework, you might leverage your `SetupWithManager()` method to initialize the listener by calling `StartListenerComponent()`.
+1. For operators built using the kube-builder framework, you might leverage your `SetupWithManager()` method to initialize the listener by calling `RegisterListenerComponent()`.

-2. You might also setup your controller to watch for changes sent through the `source.Channel{}` returned by the listener component and react to them calling the `(blder *Builder) Watches()` and providing your `handler.EventHandler` implementation.
+2. You might also setup your controller to watch for changes sent through the `source.Channel{}` returned by the listener component and react to them calling the `(blder *Builder) Watches()` method and providing your `handler.EventHandler` implementation.

+3. The last step is to start the listener, which is accomplished by adding the listener as a runnable to your controller-manager.
+This is done by calling `mgr.Add()` and passing the listener returned by `RegisterListenerComponent()`.